 Laying the Underdog When They Score First

-This strategy can be applied to any soccer league or international match as the markets tend to react in the same way across all countries, leagues and tournaments.
-The favourites are most likely to score the first goal in any match but sometimes the underdog will be the first to register.
+This strategy can be applied to any soccer league or international match as the markets tend to react in the same way across all countries, leagues, and tournaments.
+The favorites are most likely to score the first goal in any match but sometimes the underdog will be the first to register.

 In its simplest form soccer arbing involves backing a team to win at 6/4 with a traditional bookmaker and laying them to win at 5/4 with an exchange.
 Stakes are determined to ensure a winning bet regardless of the outcome.
 The overall profit margin may be as little as 3% but this is guaranteed and the process can be repeated many times.